Thairo Estrada Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 9.3 K/9, the eighth-best in MLB.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.48).
+- The Cardinals have a 4.39 team ERA that ranks 17th among all league pitching staffs.

-- The Cardinals rank 18th in baseball in home runs allowed (27 total, 1.2 per game).
+- Cardinals pitchers combine to give up 29 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Woodford gets the start for the Cardinals, his fifth of the season.
-He is 1-2 with a 6.05 ERA and 12 strikeouts through 19 1/3 innings pitched.
+- Matz makes the start for the Cardinals, his fifth of the season.
+He is 0-3 with a 6.55 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- In his last appearance on Wednesday against the Arizona Diamondbacks, the righty went five innings, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Saturday against the Seattle Mariners, the left-hander tossed 5 1/3 innings, allowing four earned runs while surrendering four hits.

-- In four games this season, the 26-year-old has amassed a 6.05 ERA and 5.6 strikeouts per nine innings, while giving up a batting average of .342 to his opponents.
+- In four games this season, the 31-year-old has put up a 6.55 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.